abhishekcs10/IMEKeyboard/README.md

 Request->
 ---------

-Please suggest any better technique for making predictions if any...
+Please suggest any better technique for making predictions of words if any.
+Your thoughts are welcomed...:)

 Thank you